 For patients who reside or travel in regions where mycoses are endemic, invasive fungal infection should be suspected if they develop a serious systemic illness.
 Appropriate empiric antifungal therapy should be considered while a diagnostic workup is being performed.
 Antigen and antibody testing for histoplasmosis may be negative in some patients with active infection.
 When feasible, the decision to administer empiric antifungal therapy in these patients should be made in consultation with a physician with expertise in the diagnosis and treatment of invasive fungal infections and should take into account both the risk for severe fungal infection and the risks of antifungal therapy.

 Postmarketing cases of hepatosplenic T-cell lymphoma (HSTCL), a rare type of T-cell lymphoma, have been reported in patients treated with TNF blockers including REMICADE.
 These cases have had a very aggressive disease course and have been fatal.
-All reported REMICADE cases have occurred in patients with Crohn's disease or ulcerative colitis and the majority were in adolescent and young adult males.
-All of these patients had received treatment with the immunosuppressants azathioprine or 6-mercaptopurine concomitantly with REMICADE at or prior to diagnosis.
-It is uncertain whether the occurrence of HSTCL is related to REMICADE or REMICADE in combination with these other immunosuppressants.
-When treating patients with inflammatory bowel disease, particularly in adolescents and young adults, consideration of whether to use REMICADE alone or in combination with other immunosuppressants should take into account a possibility that there is a higher risk of HSTCL with combination therapy versus an observed increased risk of immunogenicity and hypersensitivity reactions with REMICADE monotherapy from the clinical trial data [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].
+Almost all patients had received treatment with the immunosuppressants azathioprine or 6-mercaptopurine concomitantly with a TNF-blocker at or prior to diagnosis.
+The majority of reported REMICADE cases have occurred in patients with Crohn's disease or ulcerative colitis and most were in adolescent and young adult males.
+It is uncertain whether the occurrence of HSTCL is related to TNF-blockers or TNF-blockers in combination with these other immunosuppressants.
+When treating patients, consideration of whether to use REMICADE alone or in combination with other immunosuppressants such as azathioprine or 6-mercaptopurine should take into account a possibility that there is a higher risk of HSTCL with combination therapy versus an observed increased risk of immunogenicity and hypersensitivity reactions with REMICADE monotherapy from the clinical trial data [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].